hughperkins/neonCl-underconstruction/README.md

 ## Status

 Latest news:
-- fprop is working!
-- backprop gradInputs is working!
-- dimshuffle ported to opencl
+- fprop, bprop, update all ported to OpenCL, and working
-- backprop gradWeights works now
-- pretty much all cuda kernels now removed :-)
+- pycuda entirely removed from neon :-)
-- all inputs are now opencl buffers :-)

 Next steps, in no particular order:
 - create api method to do the convolutions (or three, ie forward, gradInput, gradWeights)